What is an Insight? Going Beyond Descriptive Data and Analytics

 Generate Insight by Framing an Analytic Problem to Include Actions

-As a marketing analytics consultant, I have heard numerous times the problem of analytics.
+As a marketing analytics consultant, I have heard numerous times about the problem of analytics.
 Many CMOs / CEOs have said:

 “Most of what I get is too little too late.”